basantsd/circlesettle/README.md

 **Basant Singh**

-Built for [Hackathon Name] with ❤️
+Built for ETH Online 2025 with ❤️

 ---